GraphPKU/Case_or_Rule/README.md

 ## replication

 To replicate our main experiments of Leaving-Square-Out, you need to download the GPT-2 or GPT-2 Medium models and put them in `.\pretrained_models`.
-Then, you can run the script [train.py](/train.py) to train the pre-trained models.
+Then, you can run the script [train.py](/train.py) to fine-tune the pre-trained models.

 ## datasets